Logo

 6. Data Retention

-• Session Recordings: Retained for 3 years unless renewed consent is given or a longer retention period is required for safeguarding or legal reasons.
+• Session Recordings: Retained 3 years unless renewed consent is given.

 Retention periods reflect safeguarding requirements, legal obligations, and our legitimate interests in maintaining accurate training and service records.